teamdeeson/codex/docs/company-policies/sickness-absence-policy.md

 ## Termination of employment on grounds of incapacity.

-Where you are incapable either permanently or for the foreseeable future of undertaking the duties of your post, and where redeployment has been investigated but is not possible, Deeson will have the option to terminate employment.
+Where you are incapable either permanently or for the foreseeable future, of undertaking the duties of your post and where redeployment has been investigated but is not possible, Deeson will have the option to terminate employment.
 Full regard will be taken of all the medical evidence concerning your incapacity, before such a decision is made.

 In these cases, we will arrange a meeting with you.
 You will be notified of your right to be accompanied at this meeting.

-Notice of termination of employment on grounds of incapacity can only be given by a director.
+Notice of termination of employment on grounds of incapacity can only be given by a Director.
 The date of termination of employment will be confirmed in writing, together with confirmation of any notice pay period or payment in lieu of notice.

 ## Appointments for dentist, doctor and other medical reasons

-Appointments made to see a dentist, doctor or other medical professional should be taken in your own time where possible.
+Appointments made to see a dentist, doctor or other medical professional, should be taken in your own time where possible.
 This can normally be accommodated within our flexible working scheme.
 Where possible, appointments should be made at the start or end of the normal working day.
 Urgent appointments may be made if this is not possible during work time.